 The data logger at the station has an internal memory to secure the data in case of communication disturbances.
-The system is called upon every three hours through SMHI's air quality system AIRVIRO, where the data is stored and the quality assurance and check is done.
+The system is called through SMHI's air quality system AIRVIRO, where the data is stored and the quality assurance and check is done.
 After this check has been performed, data is delivered to the HMS database.